Skip to Main Content

 Where Cross Street Meets the Italian-American Table

 There is a particular kind of Italian-American restaurant that the North Shore of Massachusetts has always done well: rooms that feel lived-in rather than designed, menus that lean on the region's produce and protein sourcing rather than trend, and a dining culture where regulars outnumber first-timers by a visible margin.
-Peabody's Cross Street corridor has historically been home to exactly this format, and Daniella's Ristorante at 41 Cross St sits within that tradition.
+Daniella's Ristorante is a Classic Italian restaurant at 41 Cross St in Peabody, MA 01960.
 The street-level address places the restaurant in a stretch of Peabody that has functioned as a working dining district for decades, where Italian-American cooking and Mediterranean influences compete for the same loyal, repeat customer base.

 The Italian-American Sourcing Tradition on the North Shore